resoft-labs/InputLog-LibreOffice-external/README.md

 - checkout the code
 - compile using gradle: `./gradlew build`

-This should result in all necessasry jars ending up in `lib`.
+This should result in all necessary jars ending up in `lib`.

 Run like this: